imrosun/imrosun/README.md

 - 👋 Hi, I am @Roshan_Sharma
 - 👀 I have skills in data structure and algorithms
 - 🌱 I’m currently working on Open source projects
-- 💞️ I’m looking for Software Developer/ Software Engineer
+- 💞️ I’m looking for a software developer or software engineer role

 ---
 ### :hammer_and_wrench: Languages and Tools :